IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 -   Investigate violations fo the right to life in an independent,impartial, prompt, thorough, effective, credible and transparent manner.

--   "The right to life must be respected and ensured without distinction of any kind".[^39]
+-   "The right to life must be respected and ensured without distinction of any kind".[^43]

 "The right to life is a right that should not be interpreted narrowly.
-It concerns the entitlement of individuals to be free from acts and omissions that are intended or may be expected to cause their unnatural or premature death, as well as to enjoy a life with dignity"[^40]
+It concerns the entitlement of individuals to be free from acts and omissions that are intended or may be expected to cause their unnatural or premature death, as well as to enjoy a life with dignity"[^44]

 "Deprivation of life involves intentional or otherwise foreseeable and preventable life-terminating harm or injury, caused by an act or omission.
-It goes beyond injury to bodily or mental integrity or a threat thereto."[^41]
+It goes beyond injury to bodily or mental integrity or a threat thereto."[^45]

-"The right to life must be respected and ensured without distinction of any kind".[^42]
+"The right to life must be respected and ensured without distinction of any kind".[^46]

 States must respect men's right to life by adopting laws to prevent State and non-state actors from taking men's lives.
 States must also ensure men have their right to life in practice, by addressing the causes that lead to men's loss of life.
 For example, poor workplace safety, or inadequate health care systems.

-## Avoidable Mortality

-> **Preventable mortality rates were 2.5 times higher among men than among women across OECD countries** (185 per 100 000 population for men compared with 73 for women).
-Similarly, mortality rates from treatable causes were about 36 women, with a rate of 86 per 100 000 population for men compared with 63 for women.
-These gender gaps are explained by higher mortality rates among men, which are in part linked to different exposure to risk factors such as tobacco smoking (see indicator "Main causes of mortality" and Chapter 4 for an in-depth analysis of risk factors for health).[^43]

 ## Loneliness